Batteries that are no longer used for e-cars can still be used for storage in different applications. It is the principle of circular economy.

 Using second-hand batteries, however, increases the complexity of the system and requires a great deal of system integration capability.

-Hence the participation in Enel’s Second Life project, for which Loccioni has designed, integrated and implemented the system of reuse car batteries in an innovative stationary storage system, which has the task of stabilizing the electricity grid and improving the energy quality of the Spanish community of Melilla, located on the North African coast.
+Hence the participation in the Second Life project with Enel and Nissan, for which Loccioni has designed, integrated and implemented the system of reuse car batteries in an innovative stationary storage system, which has the task of stabilizing the electricity grid and improving the energy quality of the Spanish community of Melilla, located on the North African coast.